Each L-function $L$ has a label of the form d-N-q.k-x-y-i, where

 - $d$ is the degree of $L$.

 - $N$ is the conductor of $L$.
-When $N$ is a perfect power $m^n$ we write $N$ as $m$e$n$, since $N$ is be very large for some imprimitive L-functions.
+When $N$ is a perfect power $m^n$ we write $N$ as $m$e$n$, since $N$ can be very large for some imprimitive L-functions.

 - q.k is the label of the primitive Dirichlet character from which the central character is induced.

 - x-y is the spectral label encoding the $\mu_j$ and $\nu_j$ in the analytically normalized functional equation.